x157/x157.github.io/UE5/Windows-Registry-Keys.md

     ... / Epic Games / Launcher / Engine / Binaries / ... / UnrealVersionSelector.exe

+<a id='CustomEngineAlias'></a>
 ## Registry Key: `HKEY_CURRENT_USER\Software\Epic Games\Unreal Engine\Builds`

 This is a list of the Unreal Engine builds you have on your computer.

+When you build a new custom engine, run `UnrealVersionSelector.exe` in the Binaries directory of your new build, and it will auto-assign itself an entry in this registry.

-If you build a custom engine and you want to remove it from the list of installed builds, open this registry directory and delete the entry representing the build you no longer want.
+If you decide you want to remove a custom-built engine from the list of installed builds, open this registry directory and delete the entry representing the build you no longer want.

+### Custom Engine Alias

-You can also assign a human-readable name/version number to the build to make it easier to identify in your `uproject` and standardize across developer machines.
+You can assign a human-readable name/version number to the build to make it easier to identify in your `uproject` and standardize across developer machines.

-For example my custom 5.1 engine build, when I registered it with Win64, auto-assigned itself an identifier like `{37223543-40DD-78E6-DAAF-12B79A7B5F1A}` on my system.
+For example my custom 5.1 engine build, when I registered it with Win64, auto-assigned itself an identifier like this on my system:

+`{37223543-40DD-78E6-DAAF-12B79A7B5F1A}`

 To use that, in my `uproject` I needed to have `"EngineAssociation": "{37223543-40DD-78E6-DAAF-12B79A7B5F1A}"`